 Notes

-1 This is a compilation of the Transfer of Land Act 1893 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 15 June 2007 of the Transfer of Land Act 1893 and includes the amendments made by the other written laws referred to in the following table 1a, 23.
 The table also contains information about any reprint.

 Compilation table